lucascott/telewaves/README.md

 docker run --rm -v ./data:/data -e TELEGRAM_API_ID=CHANGE_ME -e TELEGRAM_API_HASH=CHANGE_ME -it ghcr.io/lucascott/telewaves:main
 ```

-After authentication, your session is saved in the volume destination and you won't need to authenticate again.
+After authenticating, your session is saved in the volume destination and you won't need to authenticate again.

 ### Run with Docker Compose